sradc/sradc.github.io/_posts/2023-10-29-python-corrset-optimization.md

 > There are lots of ways we could make the Python code faster, but the point of this post isn’t to compare highly-optimized Python to highly-optimized Rust.
 The point is to compare “standard-Jupyter-notebook” Python to highly-optimized Rust.

 The question arises: if we were to stick with Python, what kind of speed-ups could we achieve?

+In this post, we will go through a journey of profiling and iteratively speeding up the code, in Python.

 #### Replicating the original benchmarks